 Q.19 Whether the inspecting Authorities i.e. Chief Inspector of Boilers, Dy.
 Chief Inspector of Boilers and Inspector of Boilers/ 3rd Party Inspecting Authorities/ Competent Persons are being appointed as per the provisions of Boiler act, 1923 and rules & Regulations made thereunder?
-Ans: Yes, State Inspecting Authorities i.e. Chief Inspector of Boilers, Dv.
-Chief Inspector of Boilers and Inspector of Boilers/ 3rd Party Inspecting Authorities/ Competent Persons have being appointed as per the provisions of Boiler Act, 1923 and rules & regulations made thereunder.
+Ans: Yes, State Inspecting Authorities i.e. Chief Inspector of Boilers, Dy.
+Chief Inspector of Boilers and Inspector of Boilers/ 3rd Party Inspecting Authorities/ Competent Persons have being appointed as per the provisions of Boiler Act, 1923 and rules & regulations made thereunder as per the provisions of Boiler Act, 1923 and rules & regulations made thereunder.

-0.20 What is the role of Investment Promotion Centre?
+Q.20 What is the role of Investment Promotion Centre?

 Ans: Investment Promotion Centre have been set up in Delhi and Chandigarh to act as a Single Point Contact Agency to provide information, guidance and hand holding services for venture location by prospective entrepreneurs particularly with regard to various sanctions/ approvals required for implementation of the projects, availability of land and present level of infrastructure in the State and to assist entrepreneurs in submission of applications for approvals/registration to different organisations.
 These centres have complete database on availability of land, water, power, finance etc. and norms rules and regulations of all the institutions engaged in industrial development.
-The agency showcases Harvana as an ultimate destination for investment.
+The agency showcases Haryana as an ultimate destination for investment.
 Location:

-- a) Investment Promotion Centre, Baba Khark Singh Marg, Connaught Place, New Delhi.
-Telephone No. 011-233448481, 23347680. - b) Investment Promotion Centre, 30 Bays Building, 1st Floor, Chandigarh.
+a) Investment Promotion Centre, Baba Khark Singh Marg, Connaught Place, New Delhi.
+Telephone No. 011-233448481, 23347680.

+b) Investment Promotion Centre, 30 Bays Building, 1st Floor, Chandigarh.
 Telephone No. 0172-2701344.